|

 city has seen an outpouring of architectural creativity and community spirit which helped

+it survive an outbreak of vandalism.
 The 30-day experiment was initiated by Andy Smith, a PhD student at

 University College London's centre for advanced spatial analysis.
 It took place in Active